-TFP growth varied across the subperiods.
+TFP growth varied across the sub-periods.
 Private business sector TFP grew by 0.60 per cent per year between 1987 and 1995, accelerated to 1.75 per cent per year between 1995 and 2004, then fell to 0.51 per cent per year after 2004.
 As in the case of labour productivity, TFP growth experienced a short-lived spike associated with the Great Recession.
-Our main focus in this article is on productivity growth trends, not on the relationship between productivity and business cycles.13 In breaking down the 2004-2015 period into sub-periods, our purpose is to emphasize that since 2010 (i.e. after the end of the Great Recession) productivity growth has been especially slow for a sustained period of time.
+Our main focus in this report is on productivity growth trends, not on the relationship between productivity and business cycles.
+In breaking down the 2004-2015 period into sub-periods, our purpose is to